ASP: Attempted car theft in Prairie Co. ends in crash - NewsBreak

 Troopers said they have a suspect in the attempted theft in custody.
 Officials have not released any information on if there are any victims at this time.

-To stay updated on the latest traffic updates, visit the FOX 16 News Traffic page .
+To stay updated on the latest traffic updates, visit the KARK 4 News Traffic page .

 This is a developing story.
 Please check back for updates.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.